macelik/MoSwADocs/docs/source/background.rst

  index is maintained for the next few nonamer positions.
 At position 314 to 322, index switching is observed, where the sequence with aa D is now the index (41%) and the one with E is the major variant (35%).
 This relationship continued till position 316–324, with reversal of sequence ranks to the original state at position 317–325, where the sequence with aa E is the index.
 At an index switching position, the index is alternative to that expected, relative to the preceding position.
+From "Dissecting the Dynamics of HIV-1 Protein Sequence Diversity" by Hu Y, et al., 2013, PLoS ONE, 8(4), Materials and Methods section, Figure 8 (https://doi.org/10.1371/journal.pone.0059994.g008).
+CC BY.

 Motif Switches